Examples of Bookkeeping for a Small Business

 Accounts receivable is all the money that is owed to your business.
 If you invoice your customers, this is where you track the outstanding balances in order to send bills and reminder invoices.

-With reconciliation, you’ll compare your business records to ensure that the numbers are correct and in agreement.
+With reconciliation, you’ll compare your business records with financial transactions to ensure that the numbers are correct and in agreement.

 Reconciliation is an important way to confirm that your accounts are accurate, complete, and consistent.
 What’s more, reconciliation can act as a tool to help you find and explain any differences or inconsistencies that you find.